 Individual Review of Application

 Individual Review is a process whereby a UNT admissions officer reviews the application of any transfer student who does not meet minimum admission requirements.
 This review is an automatic process whenever the Office of Undergraduate Admissions determines that an applicant does not meet UNT’s minimum admission requirements.

 Upon review of the application, an admissions officer will forward a letter to the student with their options for possible admission to UNT.

 Factors that may help determine academic readiness under the individual review provision may include, but are not limited to, the following: high school attended; first-generation college attendance; employment experience; special abilities such as bilingual proficiency and meeting family responsibilities; individual achievements; leadership activities; public service; and extra-curricular activities.

 For more information about admission to UNT, contact an Admissions Counselor at 800-868-8211, 940-565-2681 or firstname.lastname@example.org.

 Transfer Assistance Program

 Students that have less than 30 college hours and do not meet the automatic admissions requirements may be given the opportunity to participate in the Transfer Assistance Program (TAP).
-This program offers students personalized assistance from an assigned Transfer Counselor who will help them to choose courses to take at a community college in order to meet the automatic admission requirements.
+This program offers students personalized assistance from an assigned Admissions Counselor who will help them to choose courses to take at a community college in order to meet the automatic admission requirements.

 GPA Adjustment Program